Hugh Kerr: Later career

 After a period living in Australia, Kerr returned to Scotland and worked as press officer to Tommy Sheridan MSP.
 In the May 2003 Scottish Parliamentary election, Kerr stood as an SSP candidate for the East Lothian constituency but gained only 1,380 votes (4.42%).

 Kerr was no. 3 on the SSP's list of candidates at the June 2004 European Parliamentary Election, but it did not get any candidates elected.
 His share of the vote at the Kilmarnock and Loudoun constituency in the 2005 general election slumped to 1.9% (833 votes).
-Kerr resigned from the SSP in September 2006 to become the Press Officer of Solidarity, a new party led by Sheridan, but left the party in 2011 to join the Scottish National Party.
+Kerr resigned from the SSP in September 2006 to become the Press Officer of Solidarity, a new party led by Sheridan, but left the party in 2011 to join the Scottish National Party (SNP).
 He sought the SNP nomination in Kilmarnock and Loudoun in the 2015 general election but was unsuccessful in being selected.

 Kerr resigned from the SNP in 2016, in protest against party leader Nicola Sturgeon holding a copy of the Scottish Sun newspaper.

 On 11 December 2019, one day before the UK general election, Kerr pleaded to the Scottish people to vote tactically for the SNP to “keep the Tories out of power”.

 He was a defence witness in HM Advocate v Sheridan and Sheridan.

 He currently writes on opera for Scottish arts website The Wee Review.

 In March 2021 he joined the Alba Party.
 In 2025 he left Alba to join Jeremy Corbyn and Zarah Sultana's Your Party, describing Alba as a "dying" party "in its death throes" after it split over candidate selection and a police investigation into financial misconduct.
 Kerr noted that Your Party was his eighth party since joining Labour in 1959, but said this may be his last.
+He quit the party just four months later.

+In preparation for the 2026 Scottish Parliament election, Kerr announced that he joined the Alliance to Liberate Scotland.
+He was third on the party list for the Edinburgh and Lothians East region, but was not elected.